 - The author’s personality and voice – it should sound like it’s written by a customer, not a copywriter

 - The emotional intent – if someone has felt strongly enough about your brand to write a review or comment they will be expressing an emotion of some kind.
-The translation must retain the passion, enthusiasm, delight, gratitude etc. that the original message contains
+The translation must evoke the same emotions – passion, enthusiasm, delight, gratitude etc. – and messaging as the original

 Your global UGC strategy

 As user-generated content is such hot property it makes sense to have a strategy in place for translating it as it’s generated.
 This should include guidelines for identifying the right kind of UGC to translate, based on what is most effective in the market.

 Naturally you will also need support with translating the content.
 If your company has native speakers or fluent bilingual employees either working here in the UK or overseas, they may be able to handle these kinds of translations.
 However, it is essential that they understand the importance of retaining the integrity of the content, and often this is best handled by someone with specific user-generated content translation experience.

 Companies that have large volumes of UGC to translate will benefit from machine translation tools.
 Over time this creates a database of words and terminology commonly used by customers when talking about your company or products, and can speed up translation times and save money.
 Human translators then provide post-editing support to ensure that the translation is accurately translated and the emotion and personality is retained.